Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Introduction

 Most existing copula-based time series models focus on the cross-sectional dependence of multivariate time series, see, for example, the semiparametric copula-based multivariate dynamic models~(SCOMDY) in \cite{ChenFan2006a}.
 Under the SCOMDY framework, standard univariate time series models, such as ARMA and GARCH~\citep{Engle1982, Bollerslev1986}, are used to capture the temporal dependence in the conditional mean and variance of each component univariate time series.
-A parametric copula is then used to specify the cross-sectional dependence across the standardized innovations of all the component univariate time series.
-See \cite{Patton2006a}, \cite{Brechmann2012}, \cite{Almeida2012} and \cite{OhPatton2015} for related models under the SCOMDY framework.
+A parametric copula is then used to specify the cross-sectional dependence across the {standardized} innovations of all the component univariate time series.
+See \cite{Patton2006a}, \cite{Brechmann2012}, \cite{Almeida2012} and \cite{OhPatton2015} for related models under the SCOMDY framework. \cite{Oh2018} further extends the SCOMDY framework by allowing a high-dimensional time-varying cross-sectional copula.

-Using copulas to model the temporal dependence of univariate time series is not uncommon. \cite{ChenFan2006b} and \cite{Domma2009} consider copula-based Markov chains, where copulas and flexible marginal distributions are used to specify the transitional probability of the Markov chains. \cite{Ibragimov2009}, \cite{Chen2009} and \cite{Beare2010} study the probabilistic properties of copula-based Markov chains.
+Using copulas to model the temporal dependence of univariate time series is not uncommon. \cite{ChenFan2006b} and \cite{Domma2009} consider copula-based Markov chains, where copulas and flexible marginal distributions are used to specify the transitional probability of the Markov chains. \cite{Ibragimov2009}, \cite{Chen2009} and \cite{Beare2010} study the probabilistic properties of copula-based Markov chains. \cite{Birr2017} propose a copula spectral method for studying variation in temporal dependence structure.
 See \cite{Joe2014} for a nice presentation of copula-based Markov chains.
 However, most of the literature focus on first-order Markov chains using bivariate copulas, possibly due to the variety of choices and mathematical tractability in the low dimensional setting.